StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_package.md

 ```

 * `name` - Name of the StackPack.
 This is what is used to uniquely identify the StackPack. \(Required\)
-* `displayName` - Name that is displayed on both the StackPack listing page and on the title of the StackPack page. \(Required\)
+* `displayName` - Name that's displayed on both the StackPack listing page and on the title of the StackPack page. \(Required\)
 * `version` - [Semantic version](https://semver.org/) of the StackPack.
 StackPacks with the same major version are considered compatible. \(Required\)
 * `isNew` - This specifies whether the StackPack is new, as in the StackPack version is the first publicly available version.
 The values can be `yes`/`no`/`true`/`false`.
 By default, it's considered `false`.
 * `logoUrl` - Specifies the logo used as a badge for the StackPack.
 It could be any of the resource URL as defined [here](how_to_customize_a_stackpack.md). \(Required\)